Learning from engineering failures is like an adrenaline shot to the heart of technology, pushing it to advance even further.

 The cause of these issues typically defaults to the following:

-- Lack of a set protocol for design steps, leading to engineers skipping critical design steps
+- Absence of a set protocol for design steps, leading to engineers bypassing crucial design steps

-- Poor documentation, making design review difficult, especially after a failure
+- Shoddy documentation, complicating design review, especially after a failure

-- Junior engineers leading projects instead of skilled senior engineers
+- Junior engineers taking the lead on projects instead of seasoned senior engineers

-Because, unlike baking the same cake, no two engineering projects are identical.
+Remember, unlike baking the same cake, no two engineering projects are exactly alike.

 #4 Preventing engineering failures through ethics

-- Prioritize the safety, health, and welfare of the public in all of your work
+- Prioritize safety, health, and welfare of the public in all your work

-- Avoid deception in all of your work and interactions
+- Avoid deception in all aspects of your work and interactions

 What are your thoughts on failures in engineering?
 What do you think we can learn from engineering failures?